 Log on to the Cloud Monitor console.

-Find the namespace and click the icon for account quantity, cloud service quantity, metric quantity, or task quantity in the Metric Data column.
+Find the target namespace and click the number of accounts, cloud services, metrics, or tasks in the Metric data column.

-NoteTask quantity indicates the total number of tasks that are used to import metrics from self-managed data centers, AWS, Tencent Cloud, and Prometheus, on-premises log monitoring data, and Simple Log Service log monitoring data.
+NoteThis number is the total count of metric import tasks from sources such as on-premises data centers, AWS, Tencent Cloud, Prometheus, on-premises logs, and Simple Log Service (SLS).

-In the Metric management panel, click the other IDC tab.
-On the AWS or Tencent tab, find the metric import task that you want to delete and click Delete in the Actions column.
+On the Metric management panel, click the other IDC tab.
+Find the task to delete and click Delete in the Actions column.